ZeyadZaki/Car-Obstacle-Detection-and-Rerouting/README.md

 CubeMx Configuration:
 The system clock frequency is set to 8MHz.
 UART1: to send the command packets from the microcontroller to the Pololu TReX DC Motor Controller.
+Should have baud rate 19200
 UART2: this is an optional connection to be able to observe the coordinates and the distances for debugging purposes.
+Should have baud rate 9600
 Tim1: timer in input capture mode for the ultra sonic sensor ("Echo" pin).
+Prescaler is set to 7.
 GPIO PIN: for the "Trig" pin in the ultrasonic sensor. cubemx